azurecrystalz/azurecrystalz.github.io/source/_posts/esu-idolstory-1.md

 <h4>Translation Footnotes</h4>

-**(1):** A japanese body language gesture one would use when trying to show reverence to someone above them or offer a deep apology for something; In which a person gets on their knees and presses their head to the ground.
+[^1]: A japanese body language gesture one would use when trying to show reverence to someone above them or offer a deep apology for something; In which a person gets on their knees and presses their head to the ground.
-**(2):** Might be reaching but I <i>think</i> this could be referencing either “Rosicrucian” or “Cinderella Show” (Basic era Tomoya centric stories), I’m only hesitant since I can’t particularly remember if those were theater performances or televised programs (or both).
+[^2]: Might be reaching but I think this could be referencing either “Rosicrucian” or “Cinderella Show” (Basic era Tomoya centric stories), I’m only hesitant since I can’t particularly remember if those were theater performances or televised programs (or both).
 If anyone has any insight do feel free to let me know.

+<sup><b>(1):</b> A japanese body language gesture one would use when trying to show reverence to someone above them or offer a deep apology for something; In which a person gets on their knees and presses their head to the ground.</sup>
+<sup><b>(2):</b> Might be reaching but I <i>think</i> this could be referencing either “Rosicrucian” or “Cinderella Show” (Basic era Tomoya centric stories), I’m only hesitant since I can’t particularly remember if those were theater performances or televised programs (or both).
+If anyone has any insight do feel free to let me know.</sup>

-**TL Notes:** Couple of things!
+<sup><b>TL Notes:</b> Couple of things!
 Firstly, since the story is voiced, I tried to match his attitude/tone and express it as much as possible through writing so that you can get a feel for his character.
 Additionally, after discussing it with Mika, I feel like it’s worth mentioning that Esu's speech is Interesting.
 Namely, the way he phrases things is strange and, in my point of view, a bit convoluted in a really fun way.
-It could tie back to how he talks about how he’s bad at communicating in his second idol story.
+It could tie back to how he talks about how he’s bad at communicating in his second idol story.</sup>